rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 using Dates
 using CairoMakie

-Random.seed!(42);
+Random.seed!(42)
 ````

 ---

-## Generate Synthetic Data
+## Create Synthetic Data

-Toy data: A weather satellite records daily surface temperature and surface pressure on a 1° global grid for one year.
+Synthetic data: One year of daily surface temperature and pressure on a 1° by 1° global grid.

 ````@example dimensionaldata_tutorial
 # 1° global grid, daily for a year.